Fringe theories on the location of New Albion: Strawberry Cove, Marin County, California

 Duane Van Dieman developed a notion that Drake entered San Francisco Bay and careened the Golden Hinde at Strawberry Cove.
 37.888°N 122.511°W Van Dieman relies on the Hondius Broadside insert being a formal overhead map which does not correspond with the conventions of the 16th century or the other Hondius inserts.
 Van Dieman ignores the other problems with all San Francisco Bay claims including the multiple harbors, the lack of continuous fog, the difficulty of finding San Francisco Bay from the sea and the dangers of entering San Francisco Bay on an unknown basis.

 Larkspur, Marin County, California

 Robert Stupack believes Drake established New Albion at Portsmouth Cove 37.967°N 122.495°W and then careened the Golden Hinde at Larkspur.
 37.943°N 122.504°W Stupack believes "Drake's Treasure" was cached in the area and has done extensive excavations.
 525,000 pounds of material have been removed from the site.
 37.9495°N 122.5142°W In 2017, Stupack claimed, "There are 7,347,000,000 people on this planet who would like to find a buried treasure on their property.
 IT HAPPENED TO ME."

+Stupak presented a case for San Francisco Bay as a landing site on the Procrastination Station podcast as recently as July 2025.